 Explorers of the keep have witnessed spectacles of ghostly apparitions of dwarves moving about the battlements and carrying on the activities that they once did in life.
 Some groups have penetrated deep into the interior of the place, only to find that on returning to the place, all the slain creatures have been restored to their former states.

 In the Year 1500, a group of undead priests and warriors got into this place.
 The group was part of a special branch of the Pharêthôn.
-This guild, under the guidance of Dax Jagg, sought information on this strange area and its keep called Black Forge.
-Dax knew the history of the place and sought to learn of its secrets and its possible use for large-scale raids or even conquering the weak and simple peoples said to dwell on Oerth.
+Under the guidance of Dax Jagg, they searched for ancient lore.
+Knowing the history of the place, Dax planned to set-up shop on Oerth if things went bad for the Black Tide.

-The Grim Fathers came upon many corpses, some animal, others beasts, and a few humans and humanoids.
-The death priests pried the secrets of Black Forge Keep, or at least some before they themselves became holders of secrets.
-The priests learned of a powerful dracolich named Memmourn laired in a large grotto, a powerful shade named Breezull wielding spell energies of the likes of an master arcanist, a mummy-lord named Threllkell which hurls bolts of lightning like the furious strokes from Mjolnir, and perhaps the most feared of all, an undead dwarven king named Grunger Wirebeard, who moves through stone like an earth elemental, carries the touch of death, and wields an impossibly sharp, double-headed mithril axe named Adle Slin.
+The Pharêthôn came upon many corpses, some animal, others beasts, and a few humans and humanoids.
+Death priests pried the secrets of the fallen, or at least some before they themselves became holders of secrets.
+They learned of a powerful dracolich named Memmourn holed up in a large grotto, a powerful shade named Breezull wielding spell energies of the likes of an master arcanist, a mummy lord named Threllkell which hurls bolts of lightning like the furious strokes from Mjolnir, and perhaps the most feared of all, an undead dwarven king named Grunger Wirebeard, one who moves through stone like an earth elemental, carries the touch of death, and wields an impossibly sharp, double-headed mithril axe named Wirebeards Revenge.

-When the war had ended, and our armies walk upon the roads of skulls, and swimming in their rivers of blood, I shall return to this Black Forge, and take this place or myself join the holders of secrets."
+When the war had ended, and our armies walk upon a road of skulls, I shall return to the Black Forge.

-When the forces of the Black Tide were consolidating their rule of the Lands of Purity, the Surticon severed the communication lines between the Black Tide forces in Hells Womb and those in the Lands of Purity (c.f.
-Artery War).
-The conflict that ensued led to Dax coming to this area once again, only to be drawn away again to defend the capital city of Ugidreth.
+When the forces of the Black Tide were consolidating their rule over the Lands of Purity, the giants of Surticon severed the communication lines between Black Tide forces in Hells Womb and those in the Lands of Purity.
+Called the Artery War (1546 - 1554), Dax returned to Black Forge, only to be called away to defend the Black Tide capital city of Ugidreth.

-Perhaps the greatest mystery of Black Forge Keep is a rune stone inside the keep, which tells of the fall of the Wirebeard Clan.
+Their journal, now on display in Nuciregmas, says the greatest mystery of Black Forge is a rune stone that tells of the fall of the Wirebeard Clan.
 The work was penned by their king, Gunger Wirebeard:

-Deep in the rock we dug, finding rich veins of gold, silver, and gems.
-But it was the traces of mithril that spurred us on to deeper mining.
-The proud clan encountered strange creatures, marauding bands of Mîmêk, and trolls with skin of stone.
+Deep in the rock we dug, veins rich with gold, silver, and gems.
+Traces of mithril spurred deeper mining and encounters with our ebon brothers, goblins, and trolls with skin the hardness of stone.

 Then sleepless one night, I was thinking of what riches might lay within this purple shard.
-I journeyed down their full with mead, lone I was, and found an opening where 300 prying Wirebeards could not find.
-I entered to find not riches, not a beautiful light, not even guardian fiends, oh it was hollow alright- a writhing river of emptiness from nowhere came through it, from this it dripped it's essence into a pool of pitch and cruel darkness- I left that place bringing others with me in my wake, though my faith was strong with Naraz-Nâru, it could not support the feeling of emptiness that beset me.
+I journeyed down full with mead, lone I was, and found an opening where 300 prying Wirebeards could find none.
+I entered to find not riches, not a beautiful light, not even guardian fiends, a hollow, down into a writhing river of emptiness.
+I returned with others, and though my faith was strong with Naraz-Nâru, it could not support the feeling of emptiness.

 I became some abomination, strength greater than even the strongest dim-witted human, I mingled with stone like the xorn, I drank the life essence of those dear to me, I became a walker of death with a group of followers that were harder than even the hardiest of dwarves - but even they fell against the goblin hordes - bands of giants, orcs, gnolls, trolls and bugbears that united against Clan Wirebeard, bah!
 These bands hated each other- something far more sinister produced this pact of evil.